OpenTofu is now part of the Linux Foundation 🎉

 What is a Terraform Resource?

-resource block defines a piece of infrastructure with the given settings.
+A Terraform resource block defines a piece of infrastructure with the given settings.
 When the resource block is defined in code, the resource object does not actually exist until terraform apply is executed.
 Applying a configuration can result in the creation, modification, or destruction of a resource, depending on the configuration and state of the infrastructure.
 Terraform will make the real infrastructure match the configured settings for the resource.

-Terraform Resource Behaviour
+Terraform Resource Lifecycle

 Once an object is created, it is saved in the Terraform state.
 Terraform can then update the object if its settings are changed in the configuration or destroy it if the resource is removed from the configuration.

-• Destroy — destroys the object when the configuration no longer exists.
+Destroys the object when the configuration no longer exists.

-• Update-in-place — updates the object accordingly when the settings in the resource block are changed.
+Updates the object accordingly when the settings in the resource block are changed.
 For example, adding a disk to a VM in Azure can be created and added without destroying the VM first.

-• Destroy and recreate — destroys the object before re-creating it, if certain setting changes within the resource configuration block means, this must happen on the given platform.
+Destroys the object before re-creating it, if certain setting changes within the resource configuration block means, this must happen on the given platform.
 For example, changing the name of a VM in Azure is not possible without first destroying the VM.
 It is destroyed and then recreated with the new VM name specified in the settings of the resource block.

 Terraform state can contain very sensitive data.
 Sometimes this is unavoidable because of the design of certain Terraform providers or because the definition of what is sensitive isn’t always simple and may vary between individuals and organizations.
 Spacelift provides two different approaches for sanitizing values when resources are stored or passed to Plan policies: